yannbf/storybook-coverage-recipes/svelte_vite/README.md

 }
 ```

-Alternative using merge from vite
+Alternative syntax using `mergeConfig` from vite:

 ```js
 // .storybook/main.js